lgeronimov/fad-iframe-acuant-example/README.md

  const FAD_SDK = new FadSdk(tkn, options);
  try {
-  const acuantResponse = await FAD_SDK.startAcuant(
+  const acuantResponse = await FAD_SDK.startAcuantBeta(
-   credentials, // Acuant credentials side, // Side of the ID to be capture (0 or 1) idData, // Indicates if the id data is required (Boolean) idPhoto, // Indicates if the id photo is required (Boolean) imageQuality, // Quality for the ID images (0 to 1) documentInstance, // Instance ID in case that you requires to match more than one ID image CONFIGURATION // Customizable configuration like colors or legends.
+   credentials, // Acuant credentials idData, // Indicates if the id data is required (Boolean) idPhoto, // Indicates if the id photo is required (Boolean) CONFIGURATION // Customizable configuration like colors or legends.
   );